anasanjuan/skylab-bootcamp-201809/staff/ana-sanjuan/skysquare/skysquare-docs/readme.md

 ## **Introduction**

 #### *Skysquare makes easy to enjoy the city.*
 #### *With our app, you can look for the best spots around you, add your awesome pictures and give tips to other experience hunters.
-Restaurants, coffee places, clubs, parks, cinemas, teathres,...   you can find everything you are looking for!*
+Restaurants, coffee places, clubs, parks, cinemas, ...   you can find everything you are looking for!*
 #### *Welcome to the best city hightlights and enjoy with skysquare city guide!*

 ## **Functional description**